 The South District Office is responsible for reviewing certain permit applications for Air, Domestic and Industrial Wastewater, Drinking Water, Solid Waste, Underground Injection Control, and Submerged Lands and Environmental Resource Protection in the following counties:

-Charlotte, Collier, DeSoto, Glades, Hendry, Highlands, Lee, Monroe and Sarasota
+Charlotte, Collier, DeSoto, Glades, Hendry, Highlands, Lee and Sarasota.

 Please contact our main office at 239-344-5600 to schedule a pre-application meeting or to be connected to one of our permit processors.